Welcome to my October 2017 Marin County Real Estate Market Update!

 1. MARIN COUNTY MARKET HIGHLIGHTS AND ANALYSIS

-- The number of sold properties dropped from 210 in July to 175 in August.
-Despite the lower number of new listings and the lower inventory of active listings, sales were on par with last year’s sales.
+- The number of sold properties dropped from 181 in August to 173 in September.
+Despite the lower number of new listings and the slightly lower inventory of active listings, sales were higher than last September’s sales.
 One might expect that the decrease in active listings would choke off sales, but as demand remains very high, sales have been trending up.

-- The number of pended properties (or properties in contract)–the most accurate indicator of how the market is performing right now–was up compared to July, and up year over year by 7 percent–a strong testimony that demand remains high for Marin County properties right now.
+- The number of pended properties (or properties in contract)–the most accurate indicator of how the market is performing right now–was up compared to August, and down year over year by 10 percent.

-- The average active (or list) price was up month over month, and was up 16 percent year over year, reflecting the fact that our higher priced inventory is increasing in relation to the lower end.
+- The average active (or list) price was down slightly month over month, and was up 10 percent year over year, reflecting the fact that our higher priced inventory is increasing in relation to the lower end.

-- The average sales price decreased month over month.
+- The average sales price increased slightly month over month.
 The normal seasonal pattern is for prices to spike in the spring, and again in September, while settling a bit during the summer and winter months as activity wanes.
-Year over year, the average sales price was up 7 percent.
+Year over year, the average sales price jumped 18 percent.

 - Days on Market increased month over month, and also year over year.

-- The months’ supply of inventory (based on pended properties) decreased compared to July’s number and was down a whopping 30 percent year over year, a reflection of the increased level of absorption as demand continues to be higher than the supply of Marin homes for sale.
-As a rule of thumb, an inventory level of less than three indicates a strong seller market while an inventory level greater than six indicates a buyer’s market.
+- The months’ supply of inventory (based on pended properties) increased compared to August’s number and also compared to September 2016.
+Despite the increase, keep in mind that, as a rule of thumb, an inventory level of less than three indicates a strong seller market while an inventory level greater than six indicates a buyer’s market.

 2.The Big Picture